 Embroidery Thread

-There are many different types of embroidery threads to choose from including perle (braided) cotton, stranded cotton, variegated thread, etc. Floss is made of various different fibers including, but not limited to cotton, wool, rayon, and acrylic.
+There are many different types of embroidery threads to choose from including pearl cotton, stranded cotton, variegated thread, etc. Embroidery thread can come in a variety of different materials including, but not limited to cotton, wool, rayon, and acrylic.

-6-strand cotton floss and perle cotton floss are both great choices for beginners.
+For beginners, it’s most helpful to start out with 6-strand cotton floss and perle cotton floss.
 This is because natural fibers are easier to use and work with than their synthetic counterparts.

 Scissors